 >>> duration = Duration(1, 4) >>> notes = [Note(pitch, duration) for pitch in range(8)] >>> staff = Staff(notes) >>> show(staff)

-Let’s split the notes you just made every 5/16, transpose every other split group up by a major-seventh, slur every split group, and attach an accent to the first note of each split group:
+Now, let’s split the notes you just made every 5/16 duration, transpose every other split group up by a major-seventh, then slur every split group, and finally attach an accent to the first note of each split group:

 >>> shards = mutate(staff[:]).split( ... durations=[Duration(5, 16)], ... cyclic=True, ... tie_split_notes=False, ... ) >>> for index, shard in enumerate(shards): ... if index % 2: ... mutate(shard).transpose('M7') ... attach(Slur(), shard) ... attach(Articulation('accent'), shard) ... >>> show(staff)